 One thing that is commonly overlooked when it comes to reducing stress and improving physical and mental health is your diet.
 During the holidays it is easy to overeat or to eat a lot of sugary, unhealthy foods.
 While it is okay to indulge here and there, you need to be sure that you are still putting the right things in your body as well.

 You should also ensure that you are getting enough water throughout the day.
-The Center for Disease Control and Prevention does not a specific recommendation for how much water you drink although it is something that you should be doing throughout the day.
+The Center for Disease Control and Prevention does not have a specific recommendation for how much water you drink, although it is something that you should be doing throughout the day.